votingworks/cacvote/README.md

 ✅ Machine enrolled!
 ID=08209a41-b0e1-405e-ae65-2becff7eb848
 ```

-When running the CACVote Server locally, you'll need a way to expose the server
+When running the CACvote Server locally, you'll need a way to expose the server
 to the internet so that your mobile device can connect to it.
 One way to do this
 is with `ngrok` (requires signup).
 Once you've got `ngrok` installed you can run
 the `expose-server` process when using `mprocs` with the